ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

   </tr>
 </table>

-The neural network’s accuracy of 83.84% was very high and quite pleasing for the topic of estimating sentiment.
+Though we couldn't find the state of the art of this dataset online, we observed that the highest tier of others' work is at around 82% accuracy.
+BiLSTM model's accuracy of 83.84% was very high and quite pleasing for the topic of estimating sentiment.
 This is a challenging process as sarcasm and other grammatical structures are generally unknown to a model, so this accuracy rate is certainly useful for a future use by public policy makers in enacting restrictions and guidelines for their respective cities.
 As the data in the previous section show, sentiment across Europe was moving to be relatively more positive, whereas America was becoming more negative.
 This analysis, in combination with recommendations from the CDC has the potential to be a real time estimator of sentiment to aid in the creation of mask-wearing and social distancing mandates and regulations.
 Moving forward, more globalized data and more data points would certainly be needed, but this neural network model is a great start to finding an effective solution for policy makers around the country and the world.

 ## Future Work

-Stop word removal can be applied in the data preprocessing phase.
-The dataset will become more dense and consistent and the model will be trained more robustly.
+We kept stop words in our data because we discovered keeping them improved the performance on BiLSTM.
+But removing stop words usually improves the performance of the algorithms.
+Future experiments could test the effect on the other three models we implemented.
+Besides that, we could try different word embedding method for the neural network method.
+And we could experiment with more network architectures besides CNN and RNN based on the research literature.
 Furthermore, figurative language such as irony, sarcasm and metaphors is a hard issue for our model.
-If any tweets tries to use figurative language, it is very high possible that our models will misinterpret the sentiment.
+If any tweets tries to use figurative language, it is very possible that our models will misinterpret the sentiment.
 Also we think emoticons could be important for classifying sentiment.
 It is removed in the training set for our project.
 However, it is one of the central elements of text sentiment and thus could be considered in future work.

 ## Reference